Margaret Foley: Works

-In Rome, Foley began to sculpt large marble medallion portraits—for example, a portra it of the poet William Cullen Bryant—as well as portrait busts in the round, such as the 1877 bust of the Transcendentalist minister Theodore Parker.
+In Rome, Foley began to sculpt large marble medallion portraits—for example, a portrait it of the poet William Cullen Bryant—as well as portrait busts in the round, such as the 1877 bust of the Transcendentalist minister Theodore Parker.
 One of her most well-known medallions, created in 1866, depicted Pascuccia, a model from Naples renowned for her beauty.
 With a Christian cross at her neck and Semitic features, Pascuccia embodied the polyglot world of nineteenth-century Rome, and Foley sold at least four versions of the sculpture.

 Foley also sculpted biblical and historical subjects such as Jeremiah and Cleopatra, both of which were exhibited at the main Memorial Hall of the 1876 Philadelphia Centennial Exposition.
 Foley also exhibited a large fountain at the Exposition's Horticultural Hall, consisting of three children supporting a marble basin adorned with acanthus leaves (now in the Fairmount Park Horticultural Center in Philadelphia, Pennsylvania).
 Over the course of her career, she gained many commissions and praise for her "crisply delineated, noble style".